Lesson 83: Virtuoso Studies, Part 3 — Breath Control

 - Telemann: Twelve Fantasias, TWV 40:103

-- The third fantasia, with long-breathed slow passages.
-Plan the breath points before practising.
+- Long-breathed slow passages — plan the breath points before practising.

 - Handel: Sonata in C major, HWV 365 — Larghetto

-- The phrase from Lesson 70.
-Apply the breath plan, with or without circular breathing.
+- Apply the breath plan, with or without circular breathing.